 We are acutely aware that people with ALS are at an increased risk for respiratory problems associated with viral infections.

 Because of this risk and the care needs of many people with ALS, we are considering their primary caregivers as high risk as well.
 It is important for us to be increasingly cautious as a result.
-Out of this caution, we have decided to pause our monthly, in-person support groups across the state for the month of March.
+Out of this caution, we have decided to pause our monthly, in-person support groups across the state for now.

 The ALS Association Kentucky Chapter promotes everyday preventive health actions to all our clients, caregivers, families, volunteers and staff, in accordance with the Centers for Disease Control (CDC) and the state Department of Public Health (DPH) guidelines.